clekremer/PP5/README.md

 Block for each project hypothesis and the conclusion and how this is validated:

-Cherry leaves which are infected with powdery mildew have a white coating and spots on its sureface.
-Infected leaves can clearly be distinguished from healthy leavesand validation can be done by comparing healthy and infected leaves based on images.
+Hypothesis 1: Cherry leaves which are infected with powdery mildew have a white coating and spots on its sureface.
+Infected leaves can clearly be distinguished from healthy leaves.
+Validation: Check visualisation page and compare average image and variability of healthy and infected leaves.
+Check differences of average healthy and infected leaves.

-Average Image, Variability Image and Difference between Averages studies did not reveal any clear pattern to differentiate one from another except some whiteness to the image.
-An Image Montage shows that mildew infected leaves have white coats on their surface.
+Average Image, Variability Image and difference of average healthy and infected leaves did not reveal any clear pattern to differentiate one from another except some whiteness to the image.

+Hypothesis 2: An Image Montage shows that mildew infected leaves have white coats on their surface.
+Validation: Check visualisation page and create image montages of 24 healthy and 24 infected leaves and compare the differences.
+Comparing 24 healthy and infected leaves from the Montage differences are intuitively visible.

-An ML based model is used in an image visualizer to differentiate between healthy and infected cherry leafs.
+Hypothesis 3: An ML based model is used in an image visualizer to differentiate between healthy and infected cherry leafs.
 The model should have a minimum validity of 97% accuracy.
 By the help of this ML based image visualizer the process should become much more effective for the company in terms of time and money saving.
+Validation: Check mildew detection page and load example leaf images of healthy and infected leaves and check the results.
+The model is validated with > 97% accuracy.
+All tested example images were predicted correctly.

 ### Page 5: ML Performance Metrics